Detecting Anomalies in Stock Volumes

 Interestingly, we don’t see any anomalies after the first red peak on the anomaly chart.
 This is because Grok, by default, suppresses additional anomalies for an hour after an initial detection—the red peak on the chart is synonymous with a detected anomaly.
 Since Grok fires off a cell phone notification every time it sees an anomaly, we decided we didn’t want to spam the user with multiple notifications within a certain time period.
 If you look closely at the graph, you can even see the perfectly flat section for about 1 hour after the initial red anomaly.
 If we didn’t have this suppression turned on, we’d expect to see additional anomalies detected around 8:40 and 9:05 that day.

 I’m writing this post a week after this event, and the press has had some time to catch up.
-There are a few speculative reasons for this price spike, including a change in management, the launch of a new 3d scanner for the iPad, and news of recent advancements in medical-grade 3D printing which will allow for antibiotic-infused implants.
+There are a few speculative reasons for this price spike, including a change in management, and news of recent advancements in medical-grade 3D printing which will allow for antibiotic-infused implants.
 This is pretty exciting news, all of which I likely wouldn’t have noticed if it weren’t for Grok.